What is an Agency Fees Structure?

-There are many ways to approach structuring an agency's fees, but I’ll explain the approach that has worked for my digital marketing agency, Salted Stone.
+There are many ways to approach structuring an agency fees, but I’ll explain the approach that has worked for my digital marketing agency, Salted Stone.
 And by “worked” I mean to say that -- from a high level -- Salted Stone has been able to hit (or come close to hitting) acceptable target margins in each of the past five years.
 We may win or lose on a specific project, but this framework has resulted in consistency on a macro level.

-I’ll break the discussion into two main buckets: project-based and retainer-based work.
+An Agency Fees structure can be broken down into two main buckets: project-based and retainer-based work.

 Project fees are easier to calculate than retainer-based fees.
 There are variables that can influence profitability associated with project-based work even if the fee structure is spot-on, but these variables are fewer and easier to account for.